 The motion of rocking has been shown to help reduce pain during labor.
-Mothers who undergo cesarean sections show faster signs of recovery when they rock for at least one hour per day.
+Mothers who undergo cesarean sections can show faster signs of recovery when they rock for at least one hour per day.

 Rocking is especially helpful as a colic remedy.
 Since gas is believed to be one of the chief culprits of colic, gentle rocking can help babies calm and relieve gas.

-Rocking makes you happier and healthier.
+Rocking can make you happier and healthier.

 The benefits go beyond baby.

 - Rocking motions cause the release of endorphins, which can elevate mood and relieve pain.

 - As you rock, you work the muscles in your legs and ankles; one hour of rocking can burn 150 calories!

 - Dedicating 10 minutes a day to rocking can reduce blood pressure and improve circulation.

 - Rocking has been used for chronic fatigue and to help patients recover from strokes and heart attacks.

 - Rocking is a relaxing activity for all age groups and can reduce anxiety and depression.